samyakshr/franklin-county-homelessnessrisk-analysis/README.md

 ### Live Application
 **Access the application directly:** [Franklin County Homelessness Risk Analysis App](https://samyakshr-smartcolumbus.shinyapps.io/app_20250904_082903/)

-No setup required - simply click the link to explore the interactive maps and statistical analysis dashboard.

 ## Impact on Community Interventions

 This analysis provides insights for organizations like Smart Columbus and other nonprofits working to address housing instability and homelessness prevention.
 By identifying census tracts with high risk of homelessness, these organizations can: